UNEcosc250/2025-assignment3/README.md

 Will shutdown any SBT processes it finds.

+You can also run it all in one go from a bash terminal, e.g.

+> sbt "server/run 8080 true"

+(You might need the quotes around the arguments to do this)

 When you have a game server running, open a web browser on the same computer and visit

 > `http://localhost:8080` (or whatever alternative port number you chose)